IBM-Blockchain-Archive/fabric-spring-sdk/src/main/resources/readme.txt

-Spring Data Cassandra 1.1.0.M1
+Spring Data Hyperledger Fabric 0.0.1
 ------------------------------

-Spring Data Cassandra is released under the terms of the Apache Software License Version 2.0 (see license.txt).
+Spring Data Hyperledger Fabric 0.0.1 is released under the terms of the Apache Software License Version 2.0 (see license.txt).

 DISTRIBUTION CONTENTS: